casa-moon/chatgpt-client/README.md

 ## Commands

 The first letter can be used as a shortcut for each command.
+Paths can be relative or absolute.

 - `file`: Process a text file.
 - `pdf`: Process a PDF file.